 Chief Executive Officer

-Babjak has served as the Academy's CEO since 2009.
+Babjak has served as the Academy’s CEO since 2009.
 Her responsibility is oversight of all entities under the organization’s umbrella, including the management of the Academy’s Headquarters Team.
 Babjak directs 173 employees and is responsible for managing nearly $55 million in revenue (including investment returns), $34 million in operating expense and nearly $97 million in total assets.
-Babjak also is CEO of the Academy's Foundation, the organization’s philanthropic arm and the only charitable organization devoted exclusively to promoting nutrition and dietetics.
+Babjak also is CEO of the Academy’s Foundation, the organization’s philanthropic arm and the only charitable organization devoted exclusively to promoting nutrition and dietetics.

 Babjak is a graduate of the University of Illinois at Chicago and earned a master's degree in library and information science from Dominican University in Illinois.